R2BC: Multi-Agent Imitation Learning from Single-Agent Demonstrations: Simulated Experiments

 \subsection{Comparison to Joint Action Behavior Cloning (JBC)}

 JBC serves as an oracle behavior cloning method that learns from coordinated demonstrations provided in the joint action space.
 In practice, such demonstrations require complex learned teleoperation schemes or many-to-many teleoperation schemes where $N$ human operators control $N$ robots.
-Our experiments utilize a multi-agent reinforcement learning policy (MAPPO~\cite{yu2022surprising, schulman2017proximal}) trained on the ground truth reward to provide coordinated demonstrations to the robots.
+Our experiments utilize a multi-agent reinforcement learning policy (MAPPO~\cite{yu2022surprising, schulman2017proximal}) trained on the ground truth environment reward to provide coordinated demonstrations to JBC for supervised imitation learning.
 Therefore, we consider this an oracle baseline with access to unrealistic data that reflects prior assumptions about coordinated demonstrations in multi-agent IL~\cite{andreychuk2025mapf, gao2025multi, bhattacharyya2018multi}.

 While it might seem that JBC would be an upper-bound for R2BC's performance---due to JBC having oracle access to near-optimal, coordinated demonstrations---surprisingly, we found that in all simulated domains, R2BC outperforms or achieves parity with the oracle JBC method (Figure~\ref{fig:res-main}).
 Although JBC learns from coordinated demonstrations, its demonstration data solely contains examples of near-optimal behavior and lacks examples of how to correct erroneous behaviors or act in out-of-distribution states.
 Conversely, R2BC benefits from observation perturbations caused by the non-demonstrating agents, which act autonomously.
 The initially unpredictable actions of the other agents create situations where the single-agent demonstrator can show the robot how to correct wayward cooperative behavior or avoid a collision with another agent.
 Cases like these are much less prevalent in JBC demonstrations, in which the expert demonstrates fully-coordinated agent behaviors.
 Our empirical observations offer support for R2BC as a realistic and viable alternative to JBC, in several cases surpassing the performance of training on ``super-human'' JBC demonstrations using only single-agent demonstrations.